chance-deng/PPM-analysis-for-COSMOS-Web-field/README.md

-# Poisson Probability Method Results and JWST RGB Cutouts for SMGs and Control SFGs in the COSMOS-Web Field
+# PPM Results and JWST RGB Cutouts for SMGs and Control SFGs in the COSMOS-Web Field

 This repository is the data package for the analysis of galaxy overdensities around submillimeter galaxies (SMGs) and main-sequence star-forming-galaxy (SFG) control sources in the COSMOS-Web field.
-It contains two machine-readable FITS catalogs produced with the Poisson Probability Method (PPM) and 100 derived JWST RGB cutouts.
+It contains two machine-readable FITS catalogs produced with the Poisson Probability Method (PPM) and JWST RGB cutouts.
 It is intended for deposit in Zenodo and citation from the associated manuscript.

 > **Release status.** This repository has a release-ready [`.zenodo.json`](.zenodo.json) for GitHub--Zenodo archiving.
 Its designated data creator is Canze Deng (ORCID: [0009-0005-2363-8626](https://orcid.org/0009-0005-2363-8626)).
 Confirm that no other person made a substantive contribution to these deposited data products before creating the GitHub release.